-Dreaming of rolling hills, medieval towns, and world-class wine but worried about navigating Tuscany without a car?
-I’m here to prove that some of the region’s most spectacular destinations are completely accessible by public transportation!
+Are you dreaming of rolling hills, medieval towns, and world-class wine but worried about navigating Tuscany without a car?
+I’m the same.
+I hate driving in Europe.
+So, I’m here to prove that some of the region’s most spectacular destinations are completely accessible by public transportation!

 I spent an unforgettable week exploring Tuscany by train and bus in August 2024.
 Honestly, I loved every single minute of it.
 There’s something magical about watching the countryside roll by from a train window, arriving in charming hilltop towns without the stress of parking or navigating narrow medieval streets.

 You can’t reach every hidden corner of Tuscany without a car, that’s true.
-But the places you can explore by public transport?
-Absolutely stunning.
-They offer an authentic taste of what makes this region so special.
+But the places you can explore by public transport are still absolutely stunning.
+And if you get creative, you can still see everything you want to see.

-From the iconic towers of San Gimignano to the Renaissance masterpiece of Florence, Italy’s efficient train network opens up incredible possibilities.
-Local bus connections fill in the gaps perfectly.
+Some amazing sights could be the iconic towers of San Gimignano or the Renaissance masterpiece of Florence.
+Italy’s efficient-ish train network opens up incredible possibilities.
+Local bus connections fill in the gaps.

-In this travel guide, I’m excited to introduce you to seven of the most beautiful towns in Tuscany that you can easily reach by train and bus.
-In addition, I’ll give you some options on how to even see the countryside!
+In this travel guide, I’m excited to introduce you to four of the most beautiful places in Tuscany that you can easily reach by train and bus that I personally visited.
+In addition, I’ll give you some options on how to see the countryside and a few other options for pretty towns that I haven’t visited yet, but are on my list.

 Each destination offers its own unique charm.
 Incredible architecture, delicious local cuisine, and that quintessential Tuscan atmosphere that will leave you planning your return trip before you’ve even left.